carpentries-incubator/python-humanities-lesson/episodes/02-index-slice-subset.md

 > ## Challenge - Putting it all together
 >
-> 1. Create a new DataFrame that only contains observations with sex values that
+> 1. Create a new DataFrame that only contains titles with status values that
->   are **not** female or male.
-Assign each sex value in the new DataFrame to a
+>   are **not** restricted.
+Assign each status value in the new DataFrame to a
 >   new value of 'x'.
 Determine the number of null values in the subset.
 >
-> 2. Create a new DataFrame that contains only observations that are of sex male
+> 2. Create a new DataFrame that contains only observations that are of status free
->   or female and where weight values are greater than 0.
+>   and where weight values are greater than 100.
 Create a stacked bar
 >   plot of average weight by plot with male vs female values stacked for each
 >   plot.
 {: .challenge}